PurpleTree HR logo

 Ensuring Leave Is Taken

-Employers are responsible for ensuring that employees take their statutory leave entitlement.
-Failure to do so can result in a complaint to the Workplace Relations Commission, which can award compensation of up to 2 years’ remuneration.
+Employers are responsible for ensuring employees take their statutory entitlement.
+Failure to do so can result in a WRC complaint, with compensation of up to 2 years’ remuneration.
+For a complete review of your leave management, our HR Essentials team can conduct a compliance audit.

 Frequently Asked Questions